 An emergency is a life threatening illness or injury.
-It can cause serious pain or harm to your body or health if you do not receive treatment right away.
+It can cause serious pain or harm to your body or health if you do not get treatment right away.

 Some examples of emergencies are:

 - Trauma

 - Drug overdose

 - Bleeding that will not stop

 - Change in level of alertness

 - Seizures (or a change in pattern of seizures)

-- What to do in an emergency

-- Complications of pregnancy such as non-stop bleeding or severe pain
+- Complications of pregnancy like non-stop bleeding or very bad pain

 - Poisoning or swallowing a dangerous substance

 - Very bad pain or pressure

 - Severe trouble breathing

 - Bad head injury

-- Thoughts of suicide
+- · Thoughts of suicide